 September 24, 2020

-David Pretel is Lecturer in Global History at Universitat Pompeu Fabra in Barcelona.
+David Pretel is professor in global history at Universitat Pompeu Fabra in Barcelona.
 His research focuses on the history of Latin American commodities, intellectual property rights and the entangled histories of technology, capitalism and the environment in the Caribbean.
 His first book, "Institutionalising Patents in Nineteenth-Century Spain" (Palgrave Macmillan), examined the development of the Spanish patent system (1826–1902), providing a fundamental reassessment of its evolution in an international and imperial context.
 He is co-editor of the volumes "The Caribbean and the Atlantic World Economy: Circuits of Trade, Money and Knowledge, 1650-1914" and "Technology and Globalisation: Networks of Experts in World History".
 His recent publications include articles in the journals History of Technology, Global Environment, Historia Mexicana, Business History, Latin America in Economic History and Economic History Research.